ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 If you have updated the study's code or its *Settings/Inputs*, you may:

+- Click on the the alert's line in the *Manage Alerts* list to bring up the chart and timeframe your alert is configured with.
 - Use the cog on the alert's line in the *Manage Alerts* list to bring up the *Edit Alert* dialog box.
 - Select from the *Condition* dropdown menu the new version of the study you want to use.
 It will be the lowest instance of the study in the menu.
 Note that if you have changed the study's *Settings/Inputs*, you will see those new values next to the study's new version in the dropdown menu.
 - Click *OK*.